Sivapriya083/ros2_jazzy_lidar_object_detector/README.md

 - Configurable field-of-view filtering
 - Spike reduction and noise filtering for stable readings
 - Integration with Gazebo simulations and ROS 2 ecosystem
 - Published output suitable for downstream navigation and control nodes

+click [here](https://youtu.be/Oc131PJi4ho) to see the output.

 ---